SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 ## Design

 I wanted to keep the colour scheme to match with background video, and chose few colours to not overwhelm users when playing the game.
-The main colour which is a yellow-orange color was selected because it's a colour that  creates a sense of excitement and enthusiasm.
-The background video contains floating particles of a similar shade and it gived the illusion of diving deep into an alternate universe(usually how it feels when you code for hours!)
+The main colour which is a yellow-orange color(#FF9F00) was selected because it's a colour that  creates a sense of excitement and enthusiasm.
+The background video contains floating particles of a similar shade and it gives the illusion of diving deep into an alternate universe(usually how it feels when you code for hours!)

 ### Colour Scheme

 The colours below are used in the following instances:
 * #FF9F00 - Used for button colors,background colours, some texts.
-This is used as the main color..
+This is used as the main color for game.
 * #C1C1C1 - Opted out of not using this in final design because there was no need, and inserting the colour made the area dull.
 * #2B2B2B - Used as Primary and secondary text colors and as background color to contrast against the main color(#FF0F00).
 * #FAF9F6 - Used as background color for answer buttons
-* #226F54 - Used to alert user if answer clicked is correct- turns the button to this color and gives the section border the same shadow.
+* #226F54 - Used to alert user if answer clicked is correct- turns the button to this color and gives the section border the same box-shadow color.
-* #E04C4C - Used to alert user if answer clicked is incorrect- turns the button to this color and gives the section border the same shadow.
+* #E04C4C - Used to alert user if answer clicked is incorrect- turns the button to this color and gives the section border the same box-shadow color.
 ![Python Vs Javascript Quiz Color Scheme](documentation/color-palette-quiz.png)

 ### Typography